 If your business has suffered losses due to a COVID-19 shutdown, you may have insurance coverage that will compensate you for the damages.
 Many businesses carry Commercial Property Insurance which is typically sold as a package with Business Interruption Insurance.
 Together, they cover businesses for physical damage to business property, as well as loss of income and overhead expenses resulting from a “physical loss or damage to” business property.
 This may extend coverage for business losses caused by the Coronavirus shutdown.

-Before we get into the details, there are some practical steps you may want to take during this time.
+Before we get into the details and whether insurance attorneys are needed, there are some practical steps you may want to take during this time.
 The first is to get a copy of your insurance policy from your insurance company.
 The second is to collect evidence of your loss, such as how much money your business would have made if it weren’t for the interruption.
 Remember to keep detailed notes of your communications with the insurance company, noting dates, times, and who you spoke with and why.